FoxSamu/NaturesDebris/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Request a simple feature or enhancement.
-Do not report bugs using this template!
+Do not report bugs or crashes using this template!
+For suggestions, ask us on [Discord](https://discord.gg/YvyzTFf)
 title: ''
 labels: 'feature-request'
 assignees: ''